DevExpress/devextreme-documentation/concepts/05 Widgets/TreeList/40 Filtering and Searching/2 Header Filter.md

 ---

 A user can change the applied filter by including or excluding values.
 Use a column's [filterType](/api-reference/_hidden/GridBaseColumn/filterType.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#filterType') property to specify the required mode.
-You can specify the initial filter by combining this property and the [filterValues](/api-reference/_hidden/GridBaseColumn/filterValues.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#filterValues') option.
+You can specify the initial filter by combining this property and the [filterValues](/api-reference/_hidden/GridBaseColumn/filterValues.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/columns/#filterValues') property.
 To change it at runtime, call the [columnOption](/api-reference/10%20UI%20Widgets/GridBase/3%20Methods/columnOption(id_options).md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Methods/#columnOptionid_options') method:

 ---
 ##### jQuery